magbenji/summary/index.md

 </div>
 <br>

-There are roughly 2,500 Hospital Available Beds for Emergencies and Disasters (HAvBED) and 400 ventilators in Idaho.
-The approximate number of HAvBED and ventilator for each Public Health District are:
-1. (Panhandle) 500, 58
-1. (North Central) 300, 12
-1. (Southwest) 200, 26
-1. (Central) 500, 201
-1. (South Central) 300, 20
-1. (South eastern) 300, 26
-1. (Eastern) 400, 52

 # Results
 The number of reported Covid-19 cases by each US state have been increasing at an exponential rate.